meningitis

 Lymphocytic choriomeningitis, or LCM, is a rodent-borne viral infectious disease that

-presents as aseptic meningitis (inflammation of the membrane, or meninges, that
+presents as aseptic meningitis (inflammation of the membrane, or meninges, that surrounds

-meningoencephalitis (inflammation of both the brain and meninges).
+(inflammation of both the brain and meninges).

 The primary host is the common house mouse, Mus musculus.
 The virus is found in the